(Broken Toe; Fracture, Toe)

 DiagnosisYou will be asked about your symptoms, level of physical activity, and how the injury occurred.
 The injured area will be examined.
 Your doctor may take an x-ray of the foot, but this is not always needed.

 TreatmentProper treatment can prevent long-term complications or problems with your toe, such as immobility or misalignment.
 Treatment will depend on how serious the fracture is, but may include:

-Intial CareExtra support may be needed to protect, support, and keep your toe in line while it heals.
-Supportive steps may include buddy taping (your injured toe is taped to healthy toes next to it), a walking cast, or stiff bottom shoe.Some fractures cause pieces of bone to separate.
+Initial CareExtra support may be needed to protect, support, and keep your toe in line while it heals.
+Supportive steps may include buddy taping (your injured toe is taped to healthy toes next to it), a walking cast, or a shoe with a stiff bottom.Some fractures cause pieces of bone to separate.
 Your doctor will need to put these pieces back into their proper place.
 This may be done: